devlikeapro/waha-docs/content/en/docs/how-to/sessions/index.md

 ⚠️ **Delete** also **logs out** the session (removes both session configuration and data).

 ⚠️ **Delete** also **stops** the session if it's running (session status is not `STOPPED`)

+🎯 **Idempotent operation**  - you can call it multiple times, and it'll stop the session only if it exists.

 ## List Sessions